 For Staff: To access Moodle, staff require a Maynooth University username and password which is provided by IT Services.
 Once they have a username and password, they will find the link for Moodle under For Staff on the main University website menu.

-All students are automatically enrolled in the Moodle Help page for students.
+All students are automatically enrolled in the Moodle Help for Students page.
 Student Help page will appear on the My Courses list on the Moodle Dashboard and includes a range Moodle help guides and resources.

 For further help with Moodle, students can contact the Moodle Support helpdesk by emailing firstname.lastname@example.org.

-All staff are automatically enrolled in the Staff Help page in Moodle, which provides help guides and resources.
+All staff are automatically enrolled in the Moodle Help for Staff page, which provides help guides and resources.

 For help with Moodle, staff can contact the Moodle Support helpdesk by emailing email@example.com.